Plugin-managed sessions

 To enable session management for all requests, set ZYTE_API_SESSION_ENABLED to True.
 You can also toggle session management on or off for specific requests using the zyte_api_session_enabled request metadata key, or override the enabled() method of a session config override.

 By default, scrapy-zyte-api will maintain up to 8 sessions per domain, each initialized with a browser request targeting the URL of the first request that will use the session.
 Sessions are automatically rotated among requests, and refreshed as they expire or get banned.
-You can customize most of this logic though request metadata, settings and session config overrides.
+You can customize most of this logic through request metadata, settings and session config overrides.

 Initializing sessions